-They continued to live there in 1905, but during the 1905-1906 winter season, the Wheelocks were elsewhere (probably in China) and 283 Commonwealth was the home of Morris Gray and his wife, Flora (Grant) Gray.
+During the 1905-1906 winter season, the Wheelocks were elsewhere (probably in China) and 283 Commonwealth was the home of Morris Gray and his wife, Flora (Grant) Gray.
 He was an attorney and trustee of estates.
 By the 1906-1907 season, they had moved to 149 Beacon, and 283 Commonwealth was the Wheelocks’ home once again.

 In the spring of 1910, at the time of the 1910 US Census, the Wheelocks were living elsewhere and 283 Commonwealth was the home of dry goods merchant Henry Coffin Everett and his wife, Ellen Crocker (Tufts) Everett.
 The had lived at the Hotel Somerset during the 1909-1910 winter season.

 By the 1910-1911 winter season, the Everetts had moved to 353 Commonwealth and the Wheelocks were once again living at 283 Commonwealth.

 Edith Wheelock died in May of 1913.
 Thomas Wheelock continued to live at 283 Commonwealth.
 By the 1913-1914 winter season, he was joined there by Philip Leffingwell Spalding and his wife, Katherine Hobart (Ames) Spalding.
 They previously had lived at 265 Commonwealth.
 He was president of the New England Telephone & Telegraph Company.

 Thomas Wheelock continued to live at 283 Commonwealth during the 1914-1915 winter season, but moved thereafter, probably to Shanghai (where he died in January of 1920).
 The Spaldings continued to live at 283 Commonwealth during the 1917-1918 season, but moved thereafter to Cambridge.

 By the 1918-1919 winter season, 283 Commonwealth was the home of Jesse S. Koshland and his wife, Edith (Guggenheim) Koshland.
 They previously had lived at 479 Commonwealth.
 They also maintained a home in Manchester, Massachusetts.